certara/pyDarwin/docs/Usage.rst

-The actual value used for the off diagonal elements (p in example) are randomly chosen from a uniform distributions between -p and +p where p is a value less than the maximum value that results in a positive definite matrix. p will have a minimum value of 0.000001 to ensure it does not have a value of 0.
+The actual value used for the off diagonal elements (p in example) are randomly chosen from a uniform distributions between -p and +p where p is a value less than the maximum value that results in a positive definite matrix. p will have a minimum absolute value of 0.000001 to ensure it does not have a value of 0.
 Each value of p in the matrix will be different.

 .. note::